 If the respondent refuses to sign the Acknowledgement of service, the server should complete the Affidavit of Service by hand and tick the appropriate box at Part B of the document.

 After the documents are signed, you will need to upload the forms to the Commonwealth Courts Portal (www.comcourts.gov.au).

 What do I need to apply?

 You will need your marriage certificate, identification, and proof of citizenship (if you were not born in Australia).

 The court needs to be satisfied that your children are being taken care of before a divorce will be granted, but will not expect that you have a formal agreement in place in regard to the children’s living arrangements.

-What about property?
+What about property & assets?